Mental-Health-In-Tech/tech-blues-capstone/to_do_list.md

 - [X] Univariate exploration and visualizations
 - [] Bivariate exploration and visualizations
 - [] Multivariate exploration and visualizations
-- [X] Create minimum 4 initial hypothoses
+- [X] Create minimum 4 initial hypotheses
-    - H1: The mean rate of work intereference is equal across all company sizes.
+    - H1: The mean rate of work interference is equal across all company sizes.
-    - H2: That ease of taking leave has no impact on the rate of work inteference.
+    - H2: That ease of taking leave has no impact on the rate of work interference.
     - H3: That the mean rate of work interference is equal across all responses for 'benefits'.
     - H4: That the mean rate of work interference is not dependent on 'anonymity'.
     - H5: That the mean rate of work interference is not dependent on 'remote_work'.